-Last week, my wife and I were driving in the Pacific Northwest's crappy (dark and rainy) winter weather and we spotted a vintage VW Beetle just ahead of us.
+Last week, my wife and I were driving in the Pacific Northwest's dark and rainy winter weather and we spotted a vintage VW Beetle just ahead of us.
 Beetles of one sort or another had been in our family from 1961 until 1995.
 They were remarkable cars, especially when one considers that their design dated from the mid-1930s.

 Beetles were wonderful cars in their own way, but, as these vehicles have passed into Legend Status, myths began to envelop and obscure reality.
 In the '60s, VW was held up as a the pinnacle of quality.
 But the reality was a little different.

 One of the reasons that new VW offerings - the Fastback, Squareback, the atrocious 411/412 and the Golf/Rabbit, Scirocco, etc. - had so many quality issues was because VW had no idea of how to debug (no pun intended) a new model on the fly.
 The company only knew how to accomplish it over a 20 year period.
 Flaws in the Beetle took forever to correct.
-Detroit changed over to 12 volt systems in 1955.
-The Beetle remained on a six volt system until almost 10 years later.
+Detroit changed over to 12 volt electrical systems in 1955.
+The VW remained on a six-volt system until 12 years later.

 To be fair, VWs had thick, smooth paint jobs - better than anything Detroit offered.
 But all except the earth-tone colors faded faster than the paint on domestic automotive counterparts.
 The Application of Polishing Compound became an annual ritual in our garage.